 2020 Vision: Labor Laws to Watch in the Year Ahead

-Wage Increases Across the Nation
+Minimum Wage Increases Across the Nation

 From New York to L.A., more than 20 states will see an increase in minimum wage beginning January 1.
 On a federal level, the minimum wage remains constant at $7.25 — a number unchanged since 2009.
 As the cost of living rises, more states are opting to increase their wages to remain competitive in the face of a tight labor market.
 See the chart at the bottom of this article for a list of states with minimum wage increases in 2020.

 For a full list of current minimum wages, by state, visit the Economic Policy Institute.

-Other Labor Laws to Watch in 2020
+Employment Laws to Watch in 2020

 Here are a few new pieces of legislation to keep your eye on in the coming year: